Mechanisms of radiation-induced structural transformations in deposited gold clusters: Introduction

-\begin{sloppypar} In Ref.~\cite{Wang_2012_PRL.108.245502} size-selected gold clusters containing $923 \pm 23$ atoms were soft-landed on a carbon substrate.
-The deposited clusters were irradiated by a 200-keV electron beam of a STEM.
+In Ref.~\cite{Wang_2012_PRL.108.245502}, size-selected gold clusters containing $923 \pm 23$ atoms were soft-landed on a carbon substrate and irradiated by a 200-keV electron beam of a STEM.
 The effect of electron irradiation on the atomic structure of Au$_{923}$ clusters was studied by collecting a sequence of STEM images for $\sim$10$^2$ individual clusters.
-The structure of each Au$_{923}$ cluster was assigned to icosahedron ($I_h$), decahedron ($D_h$), face-centered cubic (fcc) / octahedron ($O_h$), or amorphous/unidentified structures \cite{Wang_2012_PRL.108.245502}.
+The structure of each cluster was assigned to the icosahedron ($I_h$), decahedron ($D_h$), face-centered cubic (fcc) / octahedron ($O_h$), or amorphous/unidentified structures \cite{Wang_2012_PRL.108.245502}.
 It was shown that Au$_{923}$-$I_h$ isomers are unstable upon irradiation, contrary to $D_h$ and fcc Au$_{923}$ clusters that retained their structure during 400~seconds of irradiation by the electron beam.
-Monitoring of beam-induced structural transformations in the electron microscope revealed that 41 out of 42 $I_h$ clusters have been converted into $D_h$ or fcc isomers upon the exposure to electron beam irradiation, and no further structural transformations have been observed after the $I_h \to D_h$ transformation occurred. \end{sloppypar}
+Monitoring beam-induced structural transformations in the electron microscope revealed that most $I_h$ clusters had been converted into $D_h$ or fcc isomers upon exposure to electron beam irradiation, and no further structural transformations have been observed after the $I_h \to D_h$ or $I_h \to O_h$ transformation occurred.

-\begin{sloppypar} Physical effects occurring during the irradiation of bulk solid specimens in TEM and STEM experiments have been widely discussed in the literature (see e.g. Refs.~\cite{Egerton_2004_Micron.35.399, Egerton_2019_Micron.119.72, Egerton_2021} and references therein).
-Particular emphasis has been made on the analysis of radiation damage mechanisms related to electron irradiation induced atomic displacement, sputtering, and the radiolysis of the sample materials.
-The electron beam induced dynamics of atoms in deposited metal clusters was studied computationally in Ref.~\cite{Knez_2018_Ultramicroscopy} with the focus on electron beam induced atomic displacement and sputtering effects.
-However, to the best of our knowledge, the physical mechanisms of electron-beam induced structural transformations in deposited metallic clusters \cite{Wang_2012_PRL.108.245502, Plant_2014_JACS.136.7559} have not been fully understood so far.
-This paper aims to fill in this gap. \end{sloppypar}
+The electron beam-induced dynamics of atoms in deposited metal clusters was studied computationally in Ref.~\cite{Knez_2018_Ultramicroscopy}, focusing on atomic displacement and sputtering effects.
+However, the physical mechanisms of electron beam-induced structural transformations in deposited metallic clusters \cite{Wang_2012_PRL.108.245502, Plant_2014_JACS.136.7559} have not been fully understood so far and require further investigation.